Beni-prog/tweets-monitor-via-sms/README.md

 # tweets-monitor-via-sms
 With this project I got a better understanding regarding the REST API in Java.
-I used three API: Azure Cognitive Services API, the Twitter API and the Twilio API.
+I used three APIs: Azure Cognitive Services API, the Twitter API and the Twilio API.

 1. With the help of Twitter API I managed to get all the tweets about a certain subject.
 2. With the help of Azure Cognitive Services API I managed to send the tweets to be sentimentally analyzed: a tweet can be positive, negative or neutral, just like a review.